Respiratory Continuous Monitoring

 Direct Source Sensing

 Move beyond motion‑artifacts of SpO₂ and ECG.
-Our nanotechnology captures breathing directly at the source.
+Our sensor captures breathing directly at the source.

 Predictive Recognition